Redeemer offers degrees in a variety of majors and streams that will challenge you to develop a Kingdom vision, wherever you are called.

 All the information you need to pursue your calling with as little financial pressure as possible.
 Christ-centred university education is within your reach!

-For nearly 40 years, Redeemer has prepared the next generation of Christian leaders whose impact resounds in our culture and across the world.
+For over 40 years, Redeemer has prepared the next generation of Christian leaders whose impact resounds in our culture and across the world.

-Environmental Science is a Bachelor of Science degree program.
-It is offered as an honours major and as a major.
+International Development is a Bachelor of Arts degree program.
+It is offered as an honours major.

-Right from the start, small class sizes allow for meaningful class discussion, lead by professors who are actively researching in the field and excited to include students in their work.
+Right from the start, small class sizes allow for meaningful class discussion, lead by professors who are actively researching and experienced practitioners in the field.

 The Core Curriculum is a set of 10 courses that every student takes.
 The courses are woven through every major and get you to think deeply and broadly about what you’re studying.
 Think about it this way…

 Takes courses that do practical case studies like Human Rights and International Justice; research and look at existing Christian approaches to important global issues in Current Issues in Politics & International Studies; and consider the foundations, history and theories of Christian political thought in Irenaeus to Grotius: Christian Political Thought.

 Participate in a one-term internship, providing an opportunity to apply your skills and apply what you're learning in an occupational setting such as corporate, non-profit, or governmental organizations.

 Off-campus study programs such as the Laurentian Leadership Program, Au Sable, the Crandall-Oxford Study Programme, and SPIN, provide you with opportunities to travel and learn about the world through hands-on and interactive experiences.

 strives to empower others to actively respond to world hunger through the Canadian Foodgrains Bank.